 Why combine Full Page Caching with a CDN?

-Although serving a cached page is much, much, faster than page generation, serving a cached page will be measurably slower for users in Europe if your server is located the Unites States and vice versa.
-This is where the use of a CDN (Content Delivery Network) can help to ensure that the page loading speed for your website, is roughly the same regardless of a visitor’s geographic location.
+Although serving a cached page is much faster, serving a cached page will be measurably slower for users in Europe if your server is located in the United States and vice versa.
+This is where a CDN (Content Delivery Network) can help ensure that your website’s page loading speed is roughly the same regardless of a visitor’s geographic location.

-This has been my setup for the past year… using WP-Rocket for local page cache set to 4 hours and BunnyCDN for CDN with page cache TTL is set to 24 hours.
+This has been my setup for the past year; WP-Rocket for local page cache and Bunny.net for CDN with page cache TTL set to 24 hours.

 Performance improvement of Full Page Caching + CDN